LiangLouise/d25_data_story/README.md

 # What's The Hotest Anime in Each Season?

 ## Abstract

-No matter any kind of many screenplays, the most common topics among those watcher or fans are probably:
+No matter for what kind of many screenplays, the most common topics among those watcher or fans are probably:

 - Which *xxx* is the best?
 - Which *xxx* do you recommend?